top of page

 Calvary St. Augustine Episcopal Church

-Over the last two years, we have developed a residency with Calvary St. Augustine Church located in West Philadelphia.
-Bringing our workshops to their summer and after school programs, students have been able to learn from guest musicians and teaching artists, through hands-on instrument lessons, and performances.
+Establishing a residency in 2022, Calvary St. Augustine Church located in West Philadelphia has allowed us to bring our Mini-masterclass and music theory classes to their summer and after school programs.
+Students have been able to learn from guest musicians and teaching artists, through hands-on interactive workshops and performances.

 Project 440